History of Innovation

 Beginnings

-Prior to the 1950s failing kidney function was a guarantee of death.
 Healthy kidneys remove waste and excess water from the blood, but if the kidneys fail, dialysis is needed to remove the excess waste.
 Dialysis at that time was used only to stabilize a patient.
-If the kidneys did not begin to function properly the patient would eventually die of kidney failure
+If the kidneys did not begin to function correctly the patient would eventually die of kidney failure.

-Patients could not undergo dialysis treatment indefinitely due to the glass shunts that were used in the treatment.
+Patients could not undergo dialysis treatment indefinitely due to the glass shunts used in the treatment.
 The shunts caused damage to veins and arteries to such a degree that long-term dialysis was impossible.

 The 1960s

-Belding H. ScribnerIn 1960, Dr. Belding H. Scribner and his team at the University of Washington modified glass dialysis shunts by making them from Teflon.
+In 1960, Dr. Scribner and his team at the University of Washington modified glass dialysis shunts by making them from Teflon.

 Scribner Shunt